GrandadEvans/autocomplete-with-weather/readme.md

 ## Changlog

-v0.1.1
+v0.1.2
+  *  Renamed main files to the hyphenated format v0.1.1
   *  autocompleteWithWeather.js
   *  Fixed a few typos; layout errors and removed API key from the AJAX call